Planning a trip to Cactus League Spring Training in Arizona? Here’s everything you need to know for an awesome trip!

 Texas Rangers | Surprise Stadium | Surprise |

-Why You’ll Love Cactus League Spring Training in Arizona
+7 Reasons You'll Love Spring Training in Arizona

 Okay, now that we’ve gone over the basics, let’s talk about the fun stuff … all the reasons you’re going to love MLB spring training!

-I’d recommend bringing layers to wear in any case, because it cools off quite a bit at night.
+Whatever the weather, I'd recommend bringing layers, because it cools off quite a bit at night.
+You're in the desert after all!

 MLB spring training is also a great way to get up close and personal with your favorite players.
 And of course, it’s fun to check out the new players, too.
 And maybe place a bet on who will make the team roster!

-Cactus League stadiums are much smaller than those you’ll visit for regular reason games.
-You’ll only be a few rows back from the field, even if you purchase the cheap seats.
+Cactus League stadiums are much smaller than those you'll visit during regular reason games.
+You'll only be a few rows back from the field, even if you purchase the cheap seats.

 You may even be able to snag a few autographs!
 Here’s how to do it: